2025–26 Kenyan Premier League

-The 2025–26 Kenyan Premier League(known as the SportPesa Premier League for sponsorship reasons) is the 63nd season of top-division football in Kenya since 1963, and the 23th season of the Kenyan Premier League, the top-tier football league in Kenya, since it began in 2003.
+The 2025–26 Kenyan Premier League(known as the SportPesa Premier League for sponsorship reasons) was the 63rd season of top-division football in Kenya since 1963, and the 23th season of the Kenyan Premier League, the top-tier football league in Kenya, since it began in 2003.
 The season started on 20 September 2025 and ended on 30 May 2026.

 Teams

 The league consisted of 18 teams; the top 16 teams from the previous season, and two teams promoted from the National Super League.
 Kenya Police entered the season as defending champions (for the First time).